microsoftgraph/msgraph-sdk-java-core/README.md

 ## 3. Make requests against the service

-After you have an OkHttpClient that is authenticated, you can begin making calls against the service.
+After you have an authenticated `OkHttpClient`, you can begin making calls against the service.
 The requests against the service look like our [REST API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).

 ### 3.1 Get the user's details